What is Cash Crop Farming?

-Cash crop farming, also called commercial farming and cash cropping, is a type of farming in which cash crops are grown.
+Also called commercial farming and cash cropping, it is a type of farming in which cash crops are grown.
 Cash crops are those which are produced for the purpose of generating cash or money.
 The products are therefore intended to be marketed for profit.

 Individual farmers just naturally grow cash crops as a livelihood and to generate cash for the family's needs.
 An extra profit is needed to fund the next cropping activities.

 The farming methods employed

 differ from farmer to farmer and from country to country.
 In developing

 countries, many traditional farmers continue to adopt their customary